henryxiang/todo-app-vue/README.md

 - Emit custom `delete` event when the delete link is clicked
 - Add `delete` event listener to TodoItem tag
 - Create callback functin to handle `delete` event and remove the specified todo item

+### Step 6: `git checkout step-6`

+- Emit custom `toggle` event when the checkbox is checked
+- Add `toggle` event listener to TodoItem tag
+- Create callback functin to handle `toggle` event and change the status of the specified todo item